-ALGEBRA III 31602

-Grades 10-12 .5 Credit
+ALGEBRA III 31602 Grades 10-12 .5 Credit

 This course explores algebra topics that are not covered in the Algebra II curriculum.
 Topics studied include analytic geometry, functions, sequences and series, and probability.
 Successful completion of this course prepares students for Mathematical Analysis or college-level calculus courses.
-Concepts covered in this course are found on college entrance exams.
+College entrance exams concepts are covered.